Mecademic/python_driver/README.md

 #### Runnable Script

-For making a runnable script, the above functions calls remain the same in the script.
-Actions must be placed between activation and deactivation to avoid errors.
+To make a runnable script, the above functions calls remain the same in the script.
+Actions must be placed between an activation and a deactivation to avoid errors.
 Writing the script is like regular programming in python.
 It is recommended to have an error catcher to get the Robot out of error mode and not have the Robot stop working in the middle of operation.
 This can be creatively done by using the isInError() and action functions to catch the Robot immediately as it falls in error and bringing it back to operating condition.
 A method can be made to it like the following:
 ```py
 def AutoRepair(robot):
     if(robot.isInError()):